 Citizen CATE (National Solar Observatory) – The Citizen Continental-America Telescopic Eclipse (CATE) Experiment will use more than 60 identical telescopes equipped with digital cameras positioned from Oregon to South Carolina to image the solar corona.
 The project will then splice these images together to show the corona during a 90-minute period, revealing for the first time the plasma dynamics of the inner solar corona.

 |Sungrazer Project (U.S. Navy & NASA) – This is a NASA-funded program than enables the discovery and reporting of previously unknown comets in the SOHO and STEREO satellite instrument fields of view.
 Anyone, anywhere in the world can become a "Comet Hunter", and immediately begin looking for new comets in the spacecraft data.
 The Sungrazer Project then collects these reports, performs necessary measurements and data reduction, and ultimately turns the comet reports into officially designated comets.|

 |Solar Stormwatch II: Storm Front – Solar Stormwatch uses data from the NASA STEREO mission to track eruptions of material from the solar atmosphere as they expand through the inner solar system.
+This material can produce severe space weather events hazardous to astronauts and satellites as well as to ground-based power systems that we rely upon.
 Help solar researchers improve their tracking techniques by tracing the outline of the storm in each image.|

-GLOBE at night (NOAO) – This is an international citizen-science campaign to raise public awareness of the impact of light pollution by inviting citizen-scientists to measure and submit their night sky brightness observations.
+|Globe at night (NOAO) – This is an international citizen-science campaign to raise public awareness of the impact of light pollution by inviting citizen-scientists to measure and submit their night sky brightness observations.
 In 2015, citizen scientists from around the world contributed 8,337 data points.
 Whether you use a smartphone, tablet or computer, you can submit your data in real time with the GLOBE at Night web app - now available in 28 languages!|

-Moon Zoo (NASA) – Visitors use Lunar Reconnaissance Orbiter images to annotate thousands of high res lunar images.
-MoonZoo needs Citizen Scientists around the world to help LRO scientists interpret these stunning new images of the lunar surface.
-If you only spend five minutes on the site counting craters, you’ll be making a valuable contribution to science and, who knows, you might run across a Russian spacecraft.
+|Moon Mappers (NASA) – Over the years, the Lunar Reconnaissance Orbiter (LRO) has taken millions of images of the lunar surface at 2-meter resolution, revealing details never before seen by scientists.
+This program lets participants view these images and provide valuable information on what they see, so that scientists may search for them at a later time.
+Citizen Scientists around the world are needed to help LRO scientists interpret these stunning new images of the lunar surface.
+If you only spend five minutes on the site counting craters, you’ll be making a valuable contribution to science!|

-|Lunar Impact Monitoring (NASA) – Look for flashes on the dark portion of the Moon to help NASA count new impacts.
+|Lunar Impact Monitoring (NASA) – The lunar surface is pelted by thousands of meteorites every day.
+Look for flashes on the dark portion of the Moon to help NASA count new impacts.
 Use Earth-based observations of the dark portion of the Moon to establish the rates and sizes of large meteoroids (greater than 10s of grams or a few ounces in mass) striking the lunar surface.
 Why it is important?
-The Meteoroid Environment Office is charged with developing an understanding of the meteoroid environment.
 Lunar impact monitoring enables measurement of meteoroids in the 10s of grams to kilograms size range, which are difficult to measure with other techniques.|